 Cecil Ross (CRD # 2391047) is a Financial Advisor at LPL Financial in San Angelo, Texas.
 Cecil Ross has been in the securities industry since 1993 and previously worked at Raymond James.
-While at Raymond James, Cecil Ross was engaged in the practice of selling Unit Investment Trusts.
+While at Raymond James, Cecil Ross was engaged in the practice of selling Unit Investment Trust.

 A Unit Investment Trust is a closed-end investment company typically issues redeemable securities (or “units”), like a mutual fund, which means that the UIT will buy back an investor’s “units,” at the investor’s request, at their approximate net asset value (NAV).
 A UIT typically will make a one-time “public offering” of only a specific, fixed number of units (like closed-end funds).
 Many UIT sponsors, however, will maintain a secondary market, which allows owners of UIT units to sell them back to the sponsors and allows other investors to buy UIT units from the sponsors.